coleifer/peewee/docs/peewee/relationships.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :meth:`~ModelSelect.with_related` attaches related rows to a query.
-Each relationship is named by a :class:`Load` node, and the loads run when the query is first executed:
+Each relationship is named by a :class:`Load` node, which runs when the query is first executed:

 .. code-block:: python